ENGN2912B-2018/HPC-A/README.md

 Yang Jiao focused on converting the simulation files into VTK format, visualizing the data and developing the command-line tool.
 He is responsible for all the source code under the `visualization` directory and the `writeVTK` function object in the `RBConvection\system\controlDict` file.

-Yiming Li focused on creating the GUI.
+Yiming Li focused on creating the GUI to control simulation setting, visualization setting and the start of visualization.
+She is responsible for all the source code under `gui` directory.

 Kit Sum Wu focused on the numerical simulation.